Charles, Cardinal de Bourbon (born 1523): Death of Alençon

 Alençon, who had often been sickly, increasingly neared death in early 1584 as sickness consumed him.
-Bourbon began to make noises that it would make more sense for him to succeed Henri to the throne than Navarre, as France would not accept a Protestant king.
-The duke of Guise was interested in this notion, and voiced his support in May of that year.
+Bourbon began to make noises that it would make more sense for him to succeed Henry to the throne than Henry of Navarre, as France would not accept a Protestant king.
+The Duke of Guise was interested in this notion, and voiced his support in May of that year.
 At this time Bourbon secured a papal dispensation allowing him to marry, he had also divested himself of the majority of his abbey's and episcopal responsibilities.
-During the early summer Henri called on Bourbon at his Norman palace, to inquire as to his inclinations regarding the throne.
-He inquired playfully whether the Cardinal had designs on the throne to which Bourbon denied everything, Henri pressed further and Bourbon admitted that the thought had crossed his mind.
-Henri laughed, and remarked that while Paris would surely accept him, the Parlement would not.
+During the early summer King Henry called on Bourbon at his Norman palace, to inquire as to his inclinations regarding the throne.
+He inquired playfully whether the Cardinal had designs on the throne to which Bourbon denied everything, Henry pressed further and Bourbon admitted that the thought had crossed his mind.
+Henry laughed, and remarked that while Paris would surely accept him, the Parlement would not.

-With the death of Henri's brother Alençon in June 1584, the succession, which had always been tenuous defaulted to the kings cousin Navarre.
+With the death of Henri's brother Alençon in June 1584, the succession, which had always been tenuous, defaulted to the king's cousin Henry of Navarre.
 Navarre was a Protestant, and the prospect of his ascent to the throne was unacceptable for many Catholics in France.
 The king for his part invited Navarre to the capital, and asked him to abjure from Protestantism, however Navarre refused.
 In September 1584 a conference was held at Nancy in which the Guise family assembled with their allies.
 The Norman sieur de Menneville attended in lieu of Bourbon's presence to represent his interests in the discussions that followed.
-Together the representatives agreed on the need to form an opposition movement to Henri III.
+Together the representatives agreed on the need to form an opposition movement to Henry III.